CAG in Cancer immunotherapy (CAGci)

-CAGci means to improve treatment with immunotherapy for cancer patients to ensure that more cancer patients survive.
+CAGci seeks to improve treatment with immunotherapy for cancer patients to ensure that more cancer patients survive their disease.

 Immunotherapy represents a significant breakthrough in cancer treatment, and new forms of immunotherapy are rapidly being approved for treatment of still more forms of cancer.
 The new treatment options indicate that far more patients, even where the disease has spread, can become survivors of cancer.

-Immunotherapy is based on the immune system’s ability to approve and kill cancer cells and will lead to changes in most, if not all, forms of cancer treatment over the next few years.
+Immunotherapy is based on the immune system’s ability to detect and kill cancer cells and will lead to changes in most, if not all, forms of cancer treatment over the next few years.

-However, the implementation of new forms of immunotherapy has been so rapid that many clinicians face pressing questions and challenges with regard to the treatment.
+However, the implementation of new forms of immunotherapy has been so rapid that many clinicians face pressing questions and challenges with regards to treatment.
 The overall aim of CAGci is to develop evidence-based clinical solutions to these challenges and to offer evidence-based training of health staff in cancer immunotherapy.